YorkWaugh/AI-container-runtime-profiles-dataset/README.md

     main()
 ```

-## Modeling Guidance
+### Modeling Guidance

 - After collecting measurements for a container, fit a simple parametric or piecewise model (e.g., least squares) for latency as a function of resources and input size, and report goodness of fit and residuals.
 Keep train/test splits separate for each container–task pair.

 ## Contribution

 New contributors are welcome.
 Please open an issue to discuss your idea before submitting a pull request.
 Follow the code style and ensure tests pass.
 See `CONTRIBUTING.md` and `CODE_OF_CONDUCT.md` if present.

 ## License

-This project is released under the MIT license.
+This project is released under the Apache-2.0 license.
 See [LICENSE](LICENSE) for details.

 ## Acknowledgements

-This dataset is part of the DOR project (https://github.com/wingter562/DISTINT_open_data) by Dr. Wentai Wu, Jinan University, with primary contribution by Dr. Shenghai Li, South China University of Technology.
+This dataset is part of the DOR project (<https://github.com/wingter562/DISTINT_open_data>) by Dr. Wentai Wu, Jinan University, with primary contribution by Dr. Shenghai Li, South China University of Technology.

 **List of contributors:**

 - Wentai Wu, JNU
 - Shenghai Li, SCUT
 - Kaizhe Song, JNU